What Defines SAR in Public Safety Diving

 Urgency vs Procedure

-One of the greatest risks in SAR operations is:
+One of the greatest risks in SAR operations is emotional urgency.

 Families wait.